Safety & Training

 API WorkSafe Training

-A large percentage of EMS field personnel are API WorkSafe certified by the American Petroleum Institute.
+EMS has several field personnel are API WorkSafe certified by the American Petroleum Institute.

 API Tank Entry Supervisor (TES) Training